Datadog Ambassadors | Datadog

 What are the benefits?

 Datadog Ambassadors receive a number of exclusive benefits in recognition of their outstanding contributions and to further support their community engagement efforts.
-These benefits include free Datadog certification exams, limited-edition swag, tickets and travel to DASH, professional profiles, opportunities to collaborate with the Datadog team, and much more to come.
+These benefits include sandbox accounts and access to demo environments, free Datadog certification exams, limited-edition swag, tickets, professional profiles, opportunities to collaborate with the Datadog team, and much more to come.

 Who is the Datadog Ambassadors program open to?